 The employment agreements of the Named Executive Officers provide for annual grants of equity based compensation in the form of RSUs.
 Of the total RSUs granted, 25% are in the form of time-vested RSUs that carry only a service condition.
 The remaining 75% are in the form of performance-based RSUs ("PBRSUs"), which also include a service condition.
 The PBRSUs will vest at the conclusion of the three-year performance periods if certain defined performance criteria established by the Compensation Committee (based on adjusted net earnings, adjusted net earnings per share, and/or free cash over a three year period) are realized.
+Beginning with awards granted in March of 2013, 50% of the PBRSUs will vest if 80% of the applicable objective is met, and the proportion of PBRSUs subject to such criterion will increase by 2.5% for each additional 1% of the applicable objective (between 80% and 100%).
 The grants are sized based upon a percentage of base salary for the then current year as follows: